Send Money to India from the USA: Cheapest Ways in 2026

 Key Takeaways

-• Fund from a bank or card to stay exempt from the 2026 1% cash-remittance tax.
+• Pay from a bank account or card and the 2026 1% cash-remittance tax never touches you.

-• Use bank or UPI delivery and check the live USD/INR rate before sending.
+• Send to a bank account or UPI, and glance at the live USD/INR rate first.

 Send Smarter to India